- Environment & Conservation

-Seattle’s drinking water sources do not contain lead.
-However, lead can leach into water from home plumbing systems built with lead-based solder, brass fixtures, or some types of zinc coatings used on galvanized pipes and fittings.
+Seattle’s drinking water sources don't contain lead.
+However, lead can leach into water from plumbing materials, such as lead-based solder and brass fixtures.

 There are a few simple steps you can take in the home to reduce the risk of lead in your drinking water:

 These improvements have resulted in substantially lower lead levels in home tap samples.
-Seattle now qualifies for reduced monitoring for lead and copper (50 homes once every three years).
-The most recent round of samples showed no results with lead or copper above the action levels.
+Seattle now qualifies for reduced monitoring for lead and copper (50 homes once every 3 years).
 Seattle has met all requirements of the lead and copper rule since 2003.